-Unless you are telling a story from a third person narrative point-of-view, the pronouns ‘you’ and ‘my’ are relational to the 1st person speaker and the 2nd person audience.
+Unless you are telling a story from a third-person narrative point-of-view, the pronouns ‘you’ and ‘my’ are revealing a 2nd person audience and 1st person speaker.
 'You' is the subject, but 'my' is not the object.
 Rather, 'Valentine' is the direct object of the subject.
 'My' is an adjective that modifies the direct object, 'Valentine,' and 'Valentine' is an allusion to the aforementioned Italian saints persecuted in early Rome.

-The statement “Be Mine” is an imperative sentence assuming an obedient, 2nd person audience.
+The statement “be mine” is an imperative sentence assuming an obedient, 2nd-person audience.
 It is a demand.
-For this reason, some Valentine’s Day apologists might argue that the phrase is counterintuitive to 21st century expressions of love.
+For this reason, some Valentine’s Day apologists might argue that the phrase is counterintuitive to 21st-century expressions of love.
 Today's men and women should have a right to choose their Valentine and not be forced into love.
 What's the ultimatum?
 "Be mine, or be..."
-I don't know want to know.
+I don't want to know.

-While imperative sentences typically demand an action, I believe this sentence is actually up for debate.
-Assuming 'Be' is an action verb and the only option up for discussion, it would require somewhat of a transition from the audience.
-You are essentially saying, "Become mine," which seems extremely demanding and time consuming for the agreeing party.
+While imperative sentences typically demand action, I believe this sentence is actually up for debate.
+Assuming 'be' is an action verb and the only option up for discussion, it would require somewhat of a transition from the audience.
+You are essentially saying, "become mine," which seems extremely demanding and time-consuming for the agreeing party.
 Also, how does one become someone else's (property)?

 Happy Valentine's Day!

 For those who celebrate it, Valentine’s Day is a flirtatious holiday filled with gift-giving, hand-holding, and candle-lit dinners.
 Sometimes the moment is too perfect for words.
 However, if you do end up asking, "Will you be my Valentine?" be sure to clarify the details of the agreement.
 Are they your Valentine from then until Valentine's Day, or just on Valentine's Day?
 The future of your love life could depend on their answer.